Teddy-Dragon/startup/notes.md

 -   What is the correct syntax for creating a javascript object?
   -   const object = New Object(stuff) or const obj = {stuff}

+What does the following code using map with an array output?
 - Javascript Arrays:
   - push:	Add an item to the end of the array	a.push(4)
   - pop:	Remove an item from the end of the array	x = a.pop()